inivekin/abosa/abosa.typ

 in periodic replica,
 all radiation that is loaned
 repaid with same old signature.
+Beginnings far from my falling
-I cannot tell where I'm going, beginnings far from my falling in chaos pendulum's hinge-swing with turgid, charted stumbling.
+I cannot tell where I'm going, each hinge in pendulous fateswing confounds my tenuous knowing.
-Still, unit circle circumscribes, sufficiently checks conforming, no variance in time describes, all in all, a stalled transforming.
+Still, unit circle circumscribes, a sufficient check confirming, no variance in time describes, all in all, a stalled transforming.
 My breaking down was overdue,
 the parts constituent decry,
 the suffering they did accrue
 from rules emergent they go by.
-I understand, though it bores me, the complex falls back to the start.
-I know the plan, I need not be until last atom's pulled apart.
+Self-organised to misbehave,
+I am unsafe deformity,
+there's safer shape that's more concave, conformed to uniformity.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 928)[```none
+I understand, though it bores me,
+the complex falls back to the start.
+I know the plan, I need not be
+until last atom's pulled apart.
 In doing best to ignore tones
 of bone fractures and scraping sound,
 I breathe etudes and recite koans,